Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

 \end{proposition}

 This result implies that if the $L^1$-oscillation below (resp. above) a fixed threshold is sufficiently small in a ball, then the $L^\infty$-oscillation below (resp. above) the threshold is controlled quantitatively on a smaller ball.
-The above result is the main new ingredient in the proof of Theorem \ref{thm:cont} and involves a new application of the method of De Giorgi to conservation laws.
-The method of De Giorgi was introduced in \cite{degiorgi} for the study of elliptic and parabolic equations where a gain of integrability from a Cacciopoli-type inequality is exploited.
-However, recently the method has seen novel applications in the areas of kinetic theory \cite{silvestre_imbert,mouhot_guerand,golse_imbert_mouhot_vasseur} and elsewhere (for example, see \cite{stokols_vasseur,caffarelli_vasseur} and the references therein), and most relevantly for us, in the work of Silvestre on scalar conservation laws \cite{silvestre}.
+The above result is the main new ingredient in the proof of Theorem \ref{thm:cont} and involves a new application of the first lemma of De Giorgi to conservation laws.
+Originally introduced by De Giorgi in \cite{degiorgi} for the study of elliptic equations, recently the method has seen novel applications in the areas of kinetic theory \cite{silvestre_imbert,mouhot_guerand,golse_imbert_mouhot_vasseur} and elsewhere (for example, see \cite{stokols_vasseur,caffarelli_vasseur} and the references therein), and most relevantly for us, in the work of Silvestre on scalar conservation laws \cite{silvestre}.
+In the kinetic framework studied by Silvestre in the scalar case, the lack of a dissipative right hand side means that hypoelliptic estimates are unavailable.
+Instead, one must rely upon the dispersive nature of the free transport operator to gain integrability, reminiscent of the ideas of \cite{golse_imbert_mouhot_vasseur}.
 Unlike in the scalar case, we are unable to work directly on the entropy solution $u$, but instead are forced to work on the Riemann invariants.
 Even then, we are still only able to obtain one-sided results.
 Yet, because of the algebraic identities,

 we are still able to leverage the one-sided results to gain information about the original conserved quantities.
-Throughout Section \ref{sec:DeGiorgi}, we attempt to highlight when and why these differences with the scalar case arise.
+In Section \ref{sec:DeGiorgi}, we attempt to highlight precisely when and why these differences with the scalar case arise.

-In Section \ref{sec:ODE}, we use our partial regularity result, Proposition \ref{prop:Linfty}, to prove Theorem \ref{thm:cont}.
-In addition, we construct sub-solutions (resp. super-solutions) to the generalized characteristic equation to prove Proposition \ref{prop:characteristics}.
+In Section \ref{sec:semicontinuity}, we combine Proposition \ref{prop:Linfty} with Lebesgue's Differentiation Theorem to prove Theorem \ref{thm:cont}.
+Actually, Theorem \ref{thm:cont} will be derived from a slightly more precise result, concerning the behavior of $u$ at any point of vanishing mean oscillation.